Gertrudechichi/Cloudfront/README.md

 BELOW IS A STEP BY STEP PROCEDURE THAT WAS ACHIEVED USING THE AWS MANAGEMENT CONSOLE

+Navigated to S3 console and created an s3 bucket
 ![image alt](https://github.com/Gertrudechichi/Cloudfront/blob/c132455b3ea7015982a917af57a615b30d38cfe7/01_S3_Bucket%20creation%20cofiguration.png)

+All public access was blocked beacuse i wanted the users to access the website directly from the the cached content.
 ![image alt](https://github.com/Gertrudechichi/Cloudfront/blob/c132455b3ea7015982a917af57a615b30d38cfe7/02_Blocking%20of%20Public%20access%20to%20S3%20bucket.png)

+Next the index.html file was uploaded into the S3 bucket.Since all public access to the bucket was blocked, the bucket endpoint was not accessible in the browser.
+As mentioned earlier, the main objective is to allow cloudfront to access the bucket and serve contents to users.
 ![image alt](https://github.com/Gertrudechichi/Cloudfront/blob/c132455b3ea7015982a917af57a615b30d38cfe7/03_Successful%20creation%20of%20S3%20bucket.png)

 ![image alt](https://github.com/Gertrudechichi/Cloudfront/blob/c132455b3ea7015982a917af57a615b30d38cfe7/04_HTML%20file%20upload%20in%20S3%20Bucket.png)